art + poetry

 this seaside town will see you again

-For now, your new home is this hospital bed
+For now, you reside in this hospital bed

 EMPIRE STATE OF MIND